 - The participant is not an employee as defined in the plan; - The participant did not meet the seven-day consecutive waiting period; - The participant does not work for a Leidos organization that participates in this program; - The disability is not supported by a certificate from a physician or health care provider stating a diagnosis, the medical facts within his or her knowledge, a conclusion with respect to the disability and an opinion with respect to the probable duration of the disability: - Physicians or other health care providers are required to submit an ICD diagnostic code or a detailed description of symptoms.
-The physician's or other healthcare provider's certificate must be based on a physical examination; - If the participant has been referred or recommended by a competent medical authority to participate as a resident in an alcoholism recovery program or drug residential program, the participant need not show actual disability; - Certification of disability may also be accepted from any duly authorized medical officer of any medical facility of the United States government; the registrar of a county hospital in this state; the duly authorized or accredited practitioner of any bona fide church sect, denomination, or organization, which depends on healing entirely upon prayer and spiritual means; - Certification is not required if the participant submits evidence of receipts of temporary or permanent benefits under a workers' compensation law for any day for which he or she is entitled to receive disability benefits reduced by such temporary or permanent worker's compensation benefits; - The participant has knowingly made a false statement or representation in order to receive any benefits under this plan; - The participant is incarcerated because of a criminal conviction, or he or she commits a crime and becomes disabled due to an illnessor injury in any way caused by, or arising out of the commission of, arrest, investigation, or prosecution of any crime that results in a felony conviction.
+The physician's or other healthcare provider's certificate must be based on a physical examination; - If the participant has been referred or recommended by a competent medical authority to participate as a resident in an alcoholism recovery program or drug residential program, the participant need not show actual disability; - Certification of disability may also be accepted from any duly authorized medical officer of any medical facility of the United States government; the registrar of a county hospital in this state; the duly authorized or accredited practitioner of any bona fide church sect, denomination, or organization, which depends on healing entirely upon prayer and spiritual means; - Certification is not required if the participant submits evidence of receipts of temporary or permanent benefits under a workers' compensation law for any day for which he or she is entitled to receive disability benefits reduced by such temporary or permanent worker's compensation benefits; - Certification is not required If an employee has been ordered not to work by written order from a state or local health officer because the employee is infected with, or suspected of being infected with, a communicable disease. - If the employee confined, pursuant to commitment, court order, or certification, in an institution, or other place, as a dipsomaniac, drug addict, or sexual psychopath; - For any period of disability for which benefits are paid or payable under any Unemployment Compensation Act of the United States or of any state; - The participant has knowingly made a false statement or representation in order to receive any benefits under this plan; - The participant is incarcerated because of a criminal conviction, or he or she commits a crime and becomes disabled due to an illness or injury in any way caused by, or arising out of the commission of, arrest, investigation, or prosecution of any crime that results in a felony conviction.